-If you are planning to study in Australia, you will be surprised to know that there are over 1,000 institutions and more 20,000 courses in diverse fields for international students.
+If you are planning to study in Australia, you will be surprised to know that there are over 1,000 institutions and more than 20,000 courses in diverse fields for international students.
 You can take up primary, secondary, or tertiary education while you study in Australia.
-English is both the official and medium of instruction (MOI) in the education system, even though there are many institutions offering bilingual programs.
+English is the official medium of instruction (MOI) in the education system, even though there are many institutions offering bilingual programs.

 Foundation Studies are intensive preparatory courses that will provide you with the necessary skills to enter an undergraduate course at Australian colleges.
 These include streams such as science and business and English language support is also available.
 Students are allocated a provisional place in a bachelor’s program assuming they will achieve the prescribed marks.